MBA Specialization in Management

 Special topics courses are also available for the management specialization that are not listed specifically in the course catalogue.
 Special topic MBA management courses are updated by academic year or term to discuss contemporary strategic leadership and management issues, and to meet the needs and requests of students.

-In addition to Management, our Professional’s MBA program can be customized for seven other specializations:
+In addition to Management, our Professional’s MBA program can be customized for four other specializations: